 Daniel and Susan Watkins (Daniel Travis and Blanchard Ryan), were

 in need of a vacation.
 They decided upon a scuba-diving trip.
 The

 night before their excursion, the two lay naked in bed, and although

 Daniel was ready for sex, Susan explained

 that she was tired and not in the mood: "I might not be in the mood...Yeah,

 - In terrifying extended

-while scuba-diving, stranded about 15 miles from shore.
+left behind, stranded about 15 miles from shore when an improper